-5 actionable strategies for managing your sales pipeline
+5 Actionable strategies for managing your sales pipeline

-If your sales are stagnating and you’re looking for ways to scale your company by boosting sales performance, it could be sales pipeline problems holding you back.
+If your sales are stagnating and you’re looking for ways to boost performance, it could be sales pipeline problems are holding you back.

-Managing your sales pipeline effectively is crucial to your success, so it will definitely pay you to take the time to review the entire sales process.
-From administration issues to failures following up, your sales pipeline can help you identify what’s causing bottlenecks and preventing you from achieving your goals.
+Managing your sales pipeline effectively is crucial to your success, so take the time to review your entire sales process to identify the gaps.
+From administration issues to failures on following up, scrutinizing your sales pipeline can help identify where the bottlenecks are occurring, and what’s preventing you from achieving your goals.

 What is a sales pipeline?

-1. Follow up
+1. Follow up – persistence and timeliness

 2. Focus on the ‘warmest’ leads

-3. Keep on top of your pipeline metrics
+3. Watch your pipeline metrics

 Just as your customer review examples indicate the effectiveness of your customer service team, your sales pipeline metrics allow you to see how well your sales team is performing.
-Your sales pipeline will change over time, so you need to keep on top of key sales metrics including:
+Your sales pipeline will change over time, so you need to keep on top of key sales metrics, including:

 - Number of deals in the pipeline